-With the cannabis industry still in somewhat of its infancy, there is a TON of confusion and misunderstanding out there surrounding the difference between CBD oil and CBD vape liquid.
-In fact, when it comes to CBD and cannabis terminology in general, it seems that the majority of people really have no clue what’s going on.
+With the cannabis industry still in somewhat of its infancy, there is a ton of confusion and misunderstanding out there surrounding the difference between CBD oil and CBD vape liquid.
+In fact, when it comes to CBD and cannabis terminology in general, it seems that there is no shortage of confusion.

-However, this is where we can (hopefully) come in and offer some sort of help and clarification.
+However, this is where we can offer some clarification.
 In this article, we’ll do our best to clear up any confusion and misconceptions regarding CBD oil, CBD tinctures, and CBD vape liquids.
-We get asked all the time “can I vape CBD oil?”, so we figured we might as well do a quick article on the topic to try and offer some sort of a definitive answer.
+We get asked all the time “can I vape CBD oil,” so we figured we might as well do a quick article on the topic to offer a definitive answer.

 Well, can you?
 To answer this question correctly, we have to be able to first distinguish between the terms “oil” and “liquid.”
 In general, CBD oils are concentrated products that are made to be taken orally (i.e. under the tongue).
 In other words, they are NOT made to be smoked or vaped with a vape pen.

 At the end of the day, if you’re going to vape CBD, make sure that you’re vaping a “vape-specific” product – you definitely don’t want to vape a CBD oil that’s made to be administered orally under the tongue.

 CBD liquids, on the other hand (aka e-liquids, vape juices, etc.) are specifically made to be vaporized and inhaled as steam.
 So no, you shouldn’t vape CBD oil – what you need is a vape-specific CBD liquid.

 That being said, however, a lot of CBD vape liquid manufacturers out there are still using the term “oil” rather freely and loosely.
 For instance, they’ll label a product something like “CBD vape oil,” when in reality what they should probably be calling it is CBD vape liquid.